Efficient Diffusion Models for Vision: A Survey: Comparative Performance and Discussion

-To find the impact of latent diffusion model \cite{LDM} on emerging trends in literature, we use bibliographic networks.
-For this purpose, we use a clustering approach.
-In cluster analysis, the number of sub-problems is set by the resolution.
+As noted earlier, Latent Diffusion Model~\cite{LDM} is one of the pioneering works that conscientiously accounts for the efficiency aspect.
+To find the impact of LDM on the emerging trends in the literature, we use a bibliographic network.
+This network provides an insight into the impact of LDM on the emerging literature.
+This, in turn identifies the response of the research community to account for the computational aspects of diffusion models.
+For the bibliographic network, we use a clustering approach.
+In the cluster analysis, the number of sub-problems is set by the resolution.
 The greater the value of this parameter, the more clusters will be created.
-We tried to minimize the number of clusters to focus on the most representative work in terms of relevance ad impact, which resulted in only three clusters based on 50 research papers.
-Fig.~\ref{fig:Bib2} displays these clusters in three primary colors, and Table lists one representative papers in each cluster.
-Such visualization of a bibliometric network provides an automated insight into relevant literature that can not be figured out manually.
-This visualization and its depth of understanding helped us to revise our taxonomies, which are discussed in the following sections.
+We use a small number of clusters to focus on the most representative works in terms of relevance and impact, which resulted in four major clusters based on 50 representative papers.
+Figure~\ref{fig:Bib2} displays these clusters, and Table~\ref{tab:cluster} lists representative papers in each cluster for reference.